luqmanherifa/swanify-learn-language-spelling/README.md

-*Sorry, the complete code of the original repository is private. :(*

 # Swanify: Learn Language Spelling
 Swanify is a learning media about Indonesian spelling according to PUEBI and augmented reality features based on mobile.
 The project was developed for college final project using C#, Unity, and Vuforia AR.